 About a month before my miserable 9 month long course was up (excessively dry skin, depression, weight gain), I began having some digestive upsets.
 It continued to get worse over the next year.
 I was bloated and inflamed all the time.
 I lost my freshman 15 and then some; I was down to a sickly 101lbs (my set weight has always been 115, even now).
 My doctor put me on heartburn medication and after ruling out more serious diseases as the cause for my “out of the blue symptoms” I was diagnosed with Irritable Bowel Syndrome (IBS).
 IBS is a “BS” diagnosis for “Sorry your tummy hurts.
 Have fun figuring it out on your own.”

-After graduating with my degree in Food Science and Human Nutrition, I decided I couldn’t work in a hospital for the rest of my life and wanted to take a more natural route… Colon Hydrotherapy.
-I enrolled in Massage school 5 days after graduating (although I did not end up practicing Colon Hydrotherapy, it is still a very important treatment I continue with today).
-It was around this time this annoying guy named Aaron begged me to go out on a date with him.
+After graduating with my degree in Food Science and Human Nutrition, I decided I couldn’t work in a hospital as a career and wanted to take a more natural route.
+I enrolled in the Florida School of Massage 5 days after graduating.
+It was around this time this annoying guy named Aaron convinced me to go out on a date with him.
 That was my last first date…

 It wasn’t long before Aaron saw me at my worst… bloated, inflamed unable to eat or do anything.
 He encouraged me to start eating more meat and I began eating more chicken, fish and eggs.
 Turns out, beef and pork still upset my stomach to this day.
 I learned that I felt more satiated and energized after having meals with high quality protein.
 I soon replaced my oatmeal with eggs and fruit.
 At this time now, I was no longer a vegetarian/vegan; my diet consisted of grains, veggies, fruits, fish, and poultry.
 I still couldn’t eat dairy, beef or pork.